-- Cell-in-a-Box® encapsulated live cells + cancer prodrug ifosfamide are used - Ifosfamide at its "normal dose" has shown success in treating some cancers, but it cannot be used at the normal dose due to severe toxicity - Cell-in-a-Box® capsules containing genetically modified live cells that produce an enzyme which converts ifosfamide into its cancer-killing form are implanted in the blood supply near the tumor - Ifosfamide is then administered intravenously at a low dose.
+- Cell-in-a-Box[®] encapsulated live cells + cancer prodrug ifosfamide are used - Ifosfamide at its "normal dose" has shown success in treating some cancers, but cannot be used at the normal dose due to severe toxicity - Cell-in-a-Box[®] capsules containing genetically engineered live cells that produce an enzyme, which converts ifosfamide into its cancer-killing form are implanted in the blood supply as close as possible to the tumor - Ifosfamide is then administered intravenously at a low dose.
 Ifosfamide is converted at site of tumor.
-It is normally converted in the liver - Placement of the Cell-in-a-Box capsules near the tumor enables the production of optimal concentrations of the "cancer-killing" form of ifosfamide at the site of the tumor - The cancer-killing metabolite of ifosfamide has a short half-life, which we believe will result in little to no collateral damage to other organs or tissues in the body - We believe this significantly reduces tumor size with little to no treatmentrelated side effects
+It is normally converted in the liver - Placement of the Cell-in-a-Box[®] capsules near the tumor enables the production of optimal concentrations of the "cancer-killing" form of ifosfamide at the site of the tumor - The cancer-killing metabolite of ifosfamide has a short half-life, which we believe will result in little to no collateral damage to other organs or tissues in the body - We believe this significantly reduces tumor size with little to no treatment-related side effects improving the quality of the patient's life